mgaldieri/PyEvents/README.md

 Usage:

-1) On the handler side
+1) On the handler side:
 - Import the event module.
 - If the event you'll be registering with has a helper module or class describing the events, import it too.
 - Register the handler with the desired event passing the event id along with a reference to the handler.
 The handler should accept a dictionary as a parameter to have access to event specific information.
 - TIP: a single handler can register with multiple events.

 Example: